On the structure of higher order quantum maps: Introduction

 In Section \ref{sec:pf0} we then show that instead of the poset $\Pe_f$, we may use a smaller poset $\Pe_f^0$, whose vertices are labelled by subsets of $[n]$.
 We show that any type function is fully determined by $\Pe_f^0$, by presenting a procedure for decomposing the poset into a set of chains, from which the type function is constructed via the structure theorem.

+Let us stress that the introduced framework is only suitable for the study of features of maps that can be expressed by affine constraints.
+There are many important properties that are not affine, such as causal nonseparability, LOSR (local operations and shared randomness) or LOSE (local operations and shared entanglement) bipartite channels, etc. For these one should include other restrictions e.g. on the positive cone, but such considerations are outside the scope of this work.

-Let us remark that to obtain our results for higher order quantum maps, we could have restricted our investigation to the *-autonomous subcategory of quantum objects (see Section \ref{sec:affine_q}), which would make our constructions somewhat easier.
-Specifically, in the general case we cannot identify a linear space $V$ with its dual, and we also have to specify some fixed element in the hyperplane for all involved first order objects.
-It is not yet clear whether such a more general approach can be really useful, on the other hand, the complications involved are not essential.
-The more general category of affine subspaces was used with the idea that similar considerations might be applicable for investigation of higher order maps in the framework of general probabilistic theories, see e.g. \cite{plavala2023general} for an overview.
+Let us also remark that to obtain our results for higher order quantum maps, we could have restricted our investigation to the *-autonomous subcategory of quantum objects (see Section \ref{sec:affine_q}), which would make our constructions somewhat easier.
+Specifically, in the general case there is no natural identification of a linear space $V$ with its dual, and we also have to specify some fixed element in the hyperplane for all involved first order objects.
+It is not yet clear whether such a more general approach can be really useful, on the other hand, the complications involved are not that difficult to tackle.
+The more general category of affine subspaces was used with the idea that similar considerations might be applicable for investigation of higher order maps in the framework of general probabilistic theories, see e.g. \cite{plavala2023general} for an overview of GPTs and \cite{bavaresco2024indefinite} for some suggestions for higher order constructions in this framework.